cocos/cocos-docs/en/editor/preferences/index.md

 - **Android SDK**: used to set the Android SDK path, please refer to the [Setup Native Development Environment](../publish/setup-native-development.md) documentation.

-- **Default Script Editor**: choose any executable file from an external text editing tool (e.g. VS Code) as the way to open the script file when you double-click it in the **Assets** panel.
+- **Default Script Editor**: choose any executable file from an external text editing tool (e.g.: VS Code) as the way to open the script file when you double-click it in the **Assets** panel.
 The executable file of the preferred text editor can be selected by clicking the **Search** button after the input box.
 The folder icon is used to open the path to the text editor that has been set up.

 - **Default Browser**: used to select the browser to be used when previewing the editor.
 A browser path can be specified by clicking the **Search icon** button behind the input box.